byoseph3/temp_repo_cs3210/README.md

 ljmp   $0xf000,$0xe05b
 ```

+(The instruction arguments may appear different due to a bug with gdb recognizing real-mode).
 This is a 16-bit real-mode instruction (an obscure mode of the x86 processor run
 at boot).
 The 0xf000 is the real-mode segment, with 0xe05b the jumped to
 address.
 Look up real-mode addressing, what is the linear address to which it